 Prediction Confidence Checklist

-Use this checklist before turning 5K Time Predictor into a race goal.
+Use this checklist before turning a predicted time into a race goal.

 | Factor | Higher confidence | Lower confidence |